The information we collect, why we use it, who we share it with, and how we protect it, along with the tools you can use to manage your privacy.

 You can use Zillow to apply for rental housing, sign your lease, and even pay your rent.
 When you choose to use these features, we collect information from you to process your transaction.

 During the rental application process, we collect your information like your email address and phone number, employment history, rental history, income, and credit score.
 You can use our tools to pull your credit report and criminal background check to include in your application, but Zillow doesn’t store your Social Security number and we don’t collect or see the credit or background check reports.
 We partner with Experian and Checkr to generate those reports and make them available only to you and the landlords you choose to send them to.
+Your landlord may retain copies of your application and any related documents you submit.
+Any copies retained by your landlord are subject to the privacy policies of your landlord.

 If you sign your lease documents through Zillow, we will collect and store your contact information, signature, and any other information contained in the lease documents, which can vary by state and city.
+In certain cases, your landlord may direct Zillow to share certain information you provide in your application, details of your payment transactions, or a copy of your lease with third parties for business purposes, such as for the purpose of purchasing insurance.

 Zillow Home Loans and Zillow Closing Services